You may have faced the technology term Virtual Private Network, otherwise known as a VPN.

 Net Neutrality is imperative if you want to enjoy an unbiased internet experience in your country.
 However, the FCC doesn’t want the US netizens to enjoy Net Neutrality, which is why they are going to great lengths to abolish it.

-With the Net Neutrality repeal, internet users have been experiencing severe blockage of speeds, higher fees, and other such problems.
+With the Net Neutrality repeal, internet users have been experiencing severe blocks of speeds, higher fees, and other such problems.
 All in all, the internet as we know it has drastically changed.

 2. Investigative Journalism